What is e627?

-Flavour Enhancer (627) also known as Disodium Guanylate is a food additive, which acts as a flavour enhancer.
-It helps improve the taste of the foods to which it is added.
-It is a colorless, white crystal or crystalline powder and is the natural sodium salt of guanosine monophosphate (GMP).
-Disodium guanylate is produced by fermentation, mostly from tapioca starch, but it can come from other sources such as yeast and sardines.
-This flavor enhancer is often used in conjunction with monosodium glutamate(MSG).
-Both are used to add a meaty or savory flavor to foods.
+E627 or Disodium Guanylate is a natural sodium salt which acts as a flavour enhancer.
+It is a colorless, white crystalline powder that helps to improve the taste of the foods to which it is added.
+Disodium guanylate is produced by fermentation, mostly from tapioca starch, but it can come from other sources such as yeast and sardines as well.
+It is often used in conjunction with monosodium glutamate(MSG).
 Flavour Enhancer (627) can be labelled as "natural flavors" on a food label, so it isn't always easy to determine if a food contains this additive.

 On consuming foods containing Flavour Enhancer (627), some people experience dizziness; vomiting; nausea; headaches.
 It may cause certain allergic reactions with symptoms like swollen tongue, eyes, lips, or face; hives(red rash); shortness of breath, cough; red, watering eyes; an itchy, runny or blocked nose.(1) Persons with gout, hyperactivity, asthmatics and aspirin sensitivity should avoid it.(2)